 Faculty and students in the Literacy Studies program at the CU Boulder School of Education study and design literacies in print and multimodal modes and in varied contexts.
 In our courses and inquiries, literacies are framed as central to envisioning and enacting expansive and justice-centered theories and practices for teaching, learning, imagination, and self-expression in K-12 schools, informal learning spaces, and communities.
 Grounded in critical, social, and interpretive conceptions of literacy, our program highlights the interrelations among theory, research, practice, policy, and the potential for equitable social change.

-What can you do with a degree in Literacy Studies?
+What can you do if you study Literacy Studies?

-This program supports teachers who are interested in developing greater understanding and expertise in the teaching and learning of literacy.
-This program combines rigorous preparation for teaching and research in literacy and English education in partnership with children, youth, and families, and educator colleagues.
+This emphasis supports teachers who are interested in developing greater understanding and expertise in the teaching and learning of literacy.
+We combine rigorous preparation for teaching and research in literacy and English education in partnership with children, youth, and families, and educator colleagues.
 Coursework and school and community engagement is centered on honoring and attending to experiences and identities at the intersections of race, language, gender, sexuality, ability, and economic opportunity.
 The program prepares and engages teachers, and the PhD prepares you for careers in research and teaching in university settings, educational leadership and services to schools, or research and development in the private or non-profit sector.